-About 7 years ago, I adapted an Australian Women’s Weekly recipe (i.e. added a lot more spices) and made a slow-roasted Moroccan lamb shoulder.
+This slow roasted lamb recipe is an adaptation of an Australian Women’s Weekly recipe (i.e. more Moroccan spices) from 7 years ago.
 It was very well received and for a period of time, I cooked it quite often.
 Then I got tired of it and hadn’t cooked it in at least 5 years.

 Suddenly, out of the blue, my brother messaged me asking me how I cooked this and to be honest, I almost forgot!
 I re-read my recipe and thought it really needed a bit of an update.
 I had previously had a really tedious cooking method for this that I have now simplified and with great – if not better – results than last time.
 So I’ve rejigged my recipe from all those years ago and I hope you enjoy it!

-The picture I had was a double portion.
-I’ve tried this with lamb shoulder and with leg but I prefer the fattier shoulder.
+The picture shows a double portion.
+I’ve tried this slow roasted lamb recipe with both with lamb shoulder and leg but I prefer the fattier shoulder.

 Prep time 30 mins